What is a Butterfly Valve?

 9. Cross the bolts again and tighten them evenly.

-10. After doing all of the above, test the butterfly valve again to ensure it can open and close easily.
+10. After doing all the above, test the butterfly valve again to ensure it can open and close easily.

 Lug-style butterfly valve installation